MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-copilot.md

 ---
-title: Use Azure CLI with Microsoft Copilot| Microsoft Docs
+title: Use Microsoft Copilot to learn Azure CLI | Microsoft Docs
-description: How to learn Azure CLI with the new AI functionalities of Microsoft Copilot. ms.date: 04/05/2024
+description: How to use the new AI functionalities of Microsoft Copilot to learn Azure CLI. ms.date: 04/05/2024
 manager: jasongroce
 author: daphnemamsft